-Senate Bill No. introduced by K. Bogner proposes significant revisions to Montana's primary election laws.
-The bill moves the date of the primary election from June to May, ensuring that it occurs on the first Tuesday after the first Monday in May in even-numbered years.
-Additionally, the bill mandates that when a primary election coincides with a school election, they must be conducted on separate ballots, with the primary election ballots counted before those of the school election.
-This change aims to streamline the election process and clarify the procedures for handling multiple elections on the same day.
+Senate Bill No. [insert bill number] proposes significant revisions to Montana's primary election laws, primarily by moving the date of the primary election from June to May.
+The bill amends Section 13-1-107 of the Montana Code Annotated (MCA) to establish that primary elections will now occur on the first Tuesday after the first Monday in May in even-numbered years.
+Additionally, the bill introduces provisions for conducting multiple elections on the same day, mandating that if a primary election and a school election are held concurrently, they must be placed on separate ballots.
+Furthermore, the counting of these ballots will be conducted in a specific order, with primary election ballots counted before those of the school election.

 Statutes affected: LC Text: 13-1-107